Horror Movie ‘Rings’ Takes Over Friday Box Office, Unseats ‘Split’ [Video]

 Horror fans should also be aware that it is rare for a horror movie to make a lot of money at the box office.
 Although horror film producers have been crafty with the editing of their films to get them down to a PG-13 rating, the demand for horror is still very low and it takes a lot for them to really make bank by the standards set forth by Hollywood and the industry.

-Rings is also one of those movies that may have been watered down just enough to get that family friendly rating from the MPAA.
+Rings is also one of those movies that may have been watered down just enough to get that family-friendly rating from the MPAA.
 But it still features many of the scares and frightening sequences that made the original film, The Ring, such a success in the United States back in 2002, which made $129 million in the United States and $249 million worldwide.

 That means that Rings has a lot to live up to if it wants to bring in the former glory of its siblings and pull out massive box office returns.
 Horror movie fans should remember that the first day for a movie like Rings is not an accurate indicator that the film has the necessary mojo to sustain good returns.
 If Rings does not get good word of mouth, then that could take all the wind out of its sails and it could fizzle out with less than $10 million at the box office, but that is rare.